-“The ABMI can be a voice for tracking the change in wildlife and biodiversity across the province and report in a very trusted manner to the people who are making the decisions, including the people in the province of Alberta.” -- Jim Herbers, ABMI
+“The ABMI can be a voice for tracking the change in wildlife and biodiversity across the province and report in a trusted manner to the people who are making the decisions, including the people in the province of Alberta.” – Jim Herbers, Executive Director

 The ABMI provides value-neutral, scientific and freely available information for all Albertans.